Diary of a Madman (Nikolai Gogol): Madness

-Gogol evokes common images of madness in his characterization of Poprischkin – auditory hallucination (the talking dogs), delusions of grandeur (thinking he is the King of Spain), and the institutional context of the asylum and its effect on the individual.
+Gogol evokes common images of madness in his characterization of Poprishchin – auditory hallucination (the talking dogs), delusions of grandeur (thinking he is the King of Spain), and the institutional context of the asylum and its effect on the individual.
 In the second half of the nineteenth century, "Diary of a Madman" was frequently cited as a realistic case study: medical specialists wrote articles confirming its authenticity as an outline of the progress of paranoid delusion.
 The character has been described by psychiatrist Eric Lewin Altschuler as one of the earliest and most extensive depictions of what became known as schizophrenia.
-The image of the insane asylum as a house of correction, indirectly presented through Poprischkin's deranged diary entries, is also true to ideological perspectives and institutional practices pertaining to the treatment of madness in the era of European industrialization.
+The image of the insane asylum as a house of correction, indirectly presented through Poprishchin's deranged diary entries, is also true to ideological perspectives and institutional practices pertaining to the treatment of madness in the era of European industrialization.

 Poprishchin's descent into madness is a result of his alienation from society.
 His desire to achieve the dignity and authority that he sees around him, but never feels, yields frustration rather than motivation.
 His lack of motivation causes Poprishchin to wish for power and wealth, instead of actively trying to work toward achieving this goal in reality.

 Poprishchin's relationship with three specific characters, the Director, the Section Chief and Sofi, contribute significantly to the disintegration of his sanity.
 The Section Chief causes Poprishchin the most direct frustration through constant criticism.
 Poprishchin responds to the Section Chief's attempts to bring him into reality with anger and aggression.
 The Director takes a much more passive role in affecting Poprishchin.
 Poprishchin actually idolizes the Director, in large part due to the fact that he remains distant from Poprishchin and never interferes in his personal life with comments or suggestions.
 Despite this initially peaceful relationship, Poprishchin finds a way to see a menace in the Director.
 Poprishchin notices that the Director has too much ambition, a quality that Poprishchin desires, but knows he cannot achieve in reality, and therefore turns his admiration of the Director into hatred.
 Sofi is a beautiful woman to whom Poprishchin has a strong sexual attraction.
 However, Poprishchin painfully discovers that Sofi finds him unattractive and irritable, and he is unable to cope.
 Poprishchin is enlightened about both the Director's ambition and Sofi's view of him from letters written by a dog.
 Poprishchin's imagination conjured the complimentary letter from Sofi, when, in reality, the letter neglects mentioning him.
 His destruction of the letter evidences his insanity by symbolizing his release of reality.